ahwagner/vicckb/README.md

 # vicckb
-python module and CLI for querying the VICC meta-Knowledgebase
+python module for analyzing the VICC meta-Knowledgebase